 Adolescents from Closed Religious Communities Dropping Out of Israeli Ultra-Orthodox Education: Unique Risk Factors

+TITLE PAGE

 Abstract

-Introduction: There has been a growing awareness of exacerbated risks to teenagers in Israel’s closed religious communities.
-This study examines unique risk factors and anticipated risk behaviors for ultra-Orthodox adolescents in order to identify situations posing risks to vulnerable populations and to focus on prevention and intervention in this area.

-Methods: The study examines 333 ultra-Orthodox at-risk adolescents (53% male, 47% female) aged 13–18 living in three localities with large ultra-Orthodox populations.
-Most had dropped out of ultra-Orthodox educational system, were in the process of doing so, were being moved to alternative settings, or had dropped out of education completely (15%).
-Sfrom ultra-Orthodox educational or at-risk youth treatment frameworks collected the data between March and June 2021 using the “snowball method.”.
-Results: Regression indicated that traditional risk factors – being male, having friends who take drugs, having a history of sexual trauma and switching junior high school – are key to predicting risk behaviors.
-The risk factors unique to this community also significantly associated with risk behaviours, including: –being part of a newly religious family, experiencing difficulties managing school religious demands and having fragile religious faithParticularly notable are sexual trauma and having friends who take drugs, especially among girls.
-The findings provide social work and education professionals with deeper insights enabling them to develop more effective interventions and focus their work and counter disengagement in its early stages both within and beyond the community.
+Given the increased awareness of exacerbated risks to teenagers in closed religious communities, this quantitative study examines unique risk factors and anticipated risk behaviours among 333 ultra-Orthodox adolescents (53% male/47% female) living in three localities with large ultra-Orthodox populations.
+All had either dropped out of the ultra-Orthodox educational system, were in the process of doing so, were being moved to alternative settings (85%), or had dropped out of education completely (15%).
+Staff from ultra-Orthodox educational or at-risk youth treatment frameworks collected survey data from the adolescents using the ‘snowball method’.
+Hierarchical regression indicated that traditional risk factors – being male, having friends who take drugs, having a history of sexual trauma and switching junior high schools – are key to predicting risk behaviours.
+Risk factors unique to this community were also significantly associated with being part of a newly religious family, experiencing difficulties managing school religious demands, and fragile religious faith.
+Particularly notable risks are sexual trauma and having friends who take drugs, especially among girls.
+The findings can provide professionals working with at-risk adolescents from closed religious communities with insights needed to develop more effective intervention and prevention strategies.

 Keywords

-school disengagement; youth at risk, closed religious communities; faith schools; ultra-Orthodox Jewish community
+school disengagement; at- risk youth, closed religious communities; faith schools; ultra-Orthodox Jewish community

+PLAIN LANGUAGE SUMMARY

+Introduction

-Considerable professional and academic literature examines the factors contributing to the phenomenon of at-risk youth (Belfield & Levin 2007; Brekke 2014; Chen, 2018; Etzion & Romi, 2015; Rumberger & Lim 2008), particularly at-risk youth in minority groups (Marks et al., 2020; Neblett et al., 2012), and explores possible strategies for addressing the problem (Case, 2017; De Vries et al., 2015; Gazit & Perry-Hazan, 2020; Lifshitz, 2017).
-Studies emphasize that the social and developmental context in which minority youths grow up, including school, family, and community aspects, affect the level of specific risks (Juarez et al., 2006; Makarova & Birman, 2015; Marks et al., 2020).
+Considerable professional and academic literature examines factors contributing to the phenomenon of at-risk youth (Belfield & Levin 2007; Brekke 2014; Chen, 2018; Etzion & Romi, 2015; Rumberger & Lim 2008), particularly those in minority groups (Marks et al., 2020; Neblett et al., 2012).
+Studies emphasize that the social and developmental context in which such youths grow up ( schools, families, and communities) affect risks (Juarez et al., 2006; Makarova & Birman, 2015; Marks et al., 2020).